Top Family-Friendly Fall Activities in Asheville

 There are plenty of things to do in Asheville year-round, but these attractions are especially fun for families to explore during fall:

-• Craggy Mountain Line – Go back in time on a historic train car on the Craggy Mountain Line in Woodfin.
+Craggy Mountain Line – Go back in time on a historic train car on the Craggy Mountain Line in Woodfin.
 Featuring a single train car, families can purchase tickets for the weekly Saturday ride or book a private group experience.
-Throughout October, Craggy Mountain Line offers a special Hayride on the Rails, in which the old-timey train car is decked in hay bales and fall decor and includes free apple cider and other fall treats.
+In the fall, Craggy Mountain Line offers a special Hayride on the Rails program.

-• Asheville Museum of Science – Families can incorporate a bit of science and discovery while on their vacation at the Asheville Museum of Science (AMOS).
+Asheville Museum of Science – Families can incorporate a bit of science and discovery while on their vacation at the Asheville Museum of Science (AMOS).
 Located in downtown Asheville, children can transform into geologists, manipulate topography in real time, dig for fossils and say hello to their Teratophoneus dinosaur skeleton.
-On Saturdays, join AMOS educators in the STEAM Lab for hands-on problem-solving challenges around monthly themes.
-See their events calendar for more info.
+On Saturdays, AMOS opens up its STEAM Lab with experiments and projects that correlate with the museum's monthly themes.

 Fall Eats & Treats